When one thinks of addiction, an inability to curb a craving for alcohol, heroin, cocaine, or other illegal drugs is usually what comes to mind.

 With these types of addictions, an individual develops a tolerance, then a physical dependency, and then can’t stop using.
 They must continue abusing the substance to keep withdrawal symptoms at bay.

-Behavioral addictions can also be just as harmful as a substance use disorder and affect virtually every aspect of a person’s life.
+Behavioral addictions can also be just as harmful as substance use disorder and affect virtually every aspect of a person’s life.

 When it comes to these behavioral addictions, food addiction, sex addiction, and gambling addiction are some of the most common.
 Although behavioral addictions are similar to alcoholism and drug addiction, many question whether gambling is an actual addiction.